The Best Live Albums—According to Berklee Online Instructors

 5 Surprising Benefits of Producing Music on an iPad

 What happens when Apple’s iPad becomes as powerful as a MacBook?
-Dr. Andrea Pejrolo dives into iOS26 and reveals how it’s reshaping his Music Writing and Production with the iPad course, and music production itself!
+Dr. Andrea Pejrolo dives into iOS26 and reveals how it has reshaped his approach to music production!

 How Will Taylor Swift’s Engagement and Marriage Affect Her Songwriting?